top of page

 • Rated: PG

-This movie is led by a young Japanese boy named Kubo and his Shamisen—traditionally a three-stringed instrument—who unintentionally call forth angered spirits who aim to inflict pain onto him and his diseased mother.
+This movie is led by a young Japanese boy named Kubo and his Shamisen—traditionally a three-stringed instrument—who unintentionally calls forth angered spirits who aim to inflict pain on him and his diseased mother.

 Famous stop-motion movie: Shaun the Sheep Movie (2015)